Why Utah and Reno Should Switch To LED and Solar

-This list is updated monthly.
-It is recommended that you check with the individual retailer before you purchase the bulbs to make sure that they qualify.
+This list gets updated monthly.
+Check with the retailer before you purchase the bulbs to make sure that they qualify.

-Nevada: NV Energy Yet to Institute a Solar Plus Incentive LED
+Nevada: NV Energy Yet To Institute a Residential LED Incentive

 Lights take up a noticeable chunk of your total energy costs.
 These possible savings make switching your incandescent bulbs a no-brainer.